 I’ll cover how to create a bootable USB that will install ESXi unattended.
-The USB will auto-install onto itself; making it the boot disk afterwards.
+The USB will auto-install onto itself, making it the boot disk afterward.

 Unlike a local disk or SAN LUN, USB/SD devices are sensitive to excessive amounts of I/O as they tend to wear over time.
-This naturally raises a concern about the life span of the USB/SD device.
-When booting from USB/SD keep in mind that once ESXi is loaded, it runs from memory and there is very little ongoing I/O to the boot device.
-The only reoccurring I/O is when the host configuration is routinely saved to the USB/SD device, which by default is done once every 10 minutes.
-Based on how often you reboot the host and install patches it is expected that a good quality USB should last for several years. source
+The I/O wear naturally raises a concern about the life span of the USB/SD device.
+When booting from USB/SD, after ESXi is running, the OS runs from memory and there is very little ongoing I/O to the boot device.
+The only reoccurring I/O is when the host configuration is saved to disk, which by default is once every 10 minutes.
+Based on how often you reboot the host, it is expected that a good quality USB should last for several years. source

 This is a repeatable process for fearless homelab ESXi installs while preserving any existing local VMFSs.
 If previous VMFSs exist, you can always clean them up after ESXi is running for a fresh slate.

 - USB drive (reliability is more important than size over 1GB)

 - Linux PC (like Ubuntu) with a USB port

 The USB that you use to provision ESXi installs the OS onto itself.
 Meaning that after you prep the USB stick and plug it in, it will become your ESXi boot disk.
 Forever.

 The target disk can be modified in the